(c) Copyright 2007 - 2015

 For several days before January 17 there had been great political upheaval.
 The Queen had used bribery and threats to push several highly controversial bills through the legislature (lottery, distillery, and opium licensing).
 She then permanently adjourned the legislature.
 Immediately thereafter she announced she would unilaterally proclaim a new Constitution.
 A mass meeting of 1500 revolutionaries at the armory competed against a mass meeting of about half that many royalists at the Palace.
 There were rumors of impending riots and arson to be directed by ethnic Hawaiians against the homes, businesses and families of the revolutionaries.
 The anticipated violence had a racial character because most of the revolutionaries were Caucasians of European and American ancestry (many of whom were locally born or naturalized subjects of the Hawaiian Kingdom with full voting rights).

 It turned out the U.S. peacekeepers were not needed because the local militia was strong and the Queen chose not to fight.
 The peacekeepers did not fire a shot.
 They did not take over any building or arrest the Queen.
 They did not surround the Palace or Government Building.
 They did not patrol the streets.
-But their presence gave the Queen the excuse she needed to blame the revolution on the U.S., to surrender allegedly to the U.S., and to appeal to President Grover Cleveland to restore her to the throne.
+But their presence gave the Queen the excuse she needed to blame the revolution on the U.S., to surrender allegedly to the U.S., and to appeal to her friend, the soon-to-be U.S. President Grover Cleveland to restore her to the throne.

 President Cleveland was a personal friend of the Queen.
 He came into office shortly after the revolution.
 He immediately sent a political hatchet-man, James Blount, to Honolulu as "Minister Plenipotentiary with paramount powers," but Cleveland never submitted Blount's appointment to the Senate for confirmation.
 Blount had secret instructions to destabilize the Provisional Government and to write a one-sided report which Cleveland could use in a political effort to stop annexation.
-After Blount left town Cleveland sent another diplomat, who "ordered" the Provisional Government to step down and restore the Queen.
-They refused.
+After Blount left Honolulu, Cleveland sent another diplomat, Albert Willis, who "ordered" the Provisional Government to step down and restore the Queen.
+The Provisional Government refused.
 Cleveland submitted the matter to Congress, probably hoping Congress might authorize troops to put the Queen back on the throne.
 The U.S. Senate Committee on Foreign Affairs held hearings in open session with sworn testimony under cross examination.
 The resulting 808-page "Morgan Report" thoroughly discredited the Blount Report, and confirmed that the Hawaiian revolution had been done by the local militia.
 The Senate then passed two resolutions saying that neither the U.S. (i.e., Grover Cleveland) nor any other nation should interfere with Hawaii's internal affairs.

 Liliuokalani did not meet the fate of other monarchs who were overthrown.
 The French aristocracy got their heads chopped off by guillotine, while the Russian Tsar and his entire family were shot.
 Instead, Liliuokalani was escorted to her private home a block from the Palace.
-The Provisional Government paid her (former) Royal Guard to protect her from possible assassination.
+The Provisional Government paid her (former) Royal Guard, whom she had personally chosen, to protect her from possible assassination.
 Later she showed her gratitude by conspiring in the Wilcox attempted counter-revolution, and then by going to Washington to lobby against the treaty of annexation offered by the Republic of Hawaii in 1897.
 She lived in that same private home a block from her former Palace until 1917.
 Meanwhile the Palace became the Capitol of the Territory of Hawaii and then the State of Hawaii until 1968, with the legislature meeting in the former throne room while the U.S. flag flew proudly over the building.

 Today Liliuokalani is the poster-girl for Hawaiian sovereignty activists.
 There are also those who claim the U.S. is an evil empire whose history of armed invasion and occupation of other nations for the purpose of "regime change" got started in Hawaii in 1893.